LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

    scala> (math.random, math.random)
    res10: (Double, Double) = (0.20679803333001656,0.91233235776938)

 This generates a random pair, and it even *looks* like a random pair from mathematics.
-Of course, it's also typesafe!
+Of course, it's also type-safe!

 So we're now near the point where we can put all of the pieces together.
-We have a function to determine whethe a randomly generated coordinate pair falls within the unit circle.
+We have a function to determine whether a randomly generated coordinate pair falls within the unit circle.
 Let's compute :math:`\pi`.

 .. code-block:: scala